What is growth by duplication?

 - Use a cash flow projection spreadsheet to project your future liquidity after making debt payments.

-- Please visit "Where to get the money" in our financing session of the Starting My Own Business course.
+- Please visit "Where to get the money" in our financing session of the Starting a Business course.

 Create profit centers

 Incentive plans will vary according to the business, but one essential component will be a system based on frequently calculated profit and loss statements for each individual store.
 Reasons include:

 - The only way to truly evaluate a store is how it contributes to overall company earnings.

 - Profit sharing provides the most powerful incentive for a store manager.